rmello4d/TheSustainableDeveloper/introduction.md

 Sorry.

-The Sustainable Developer understands how to consume personal energy.
-He can enjoy this knowledge by getting more energy and focus on daily tasks and work.
+The Sustainable Developer understands how to use personal energy.
+He can enjoy this knowledge by manipulating his energy and focus on daily tasks and work.
 That alone, may transform your personal life.

 Will there be any coding examples ?
 Yes.
 Although I will try my best to invite non-coders to understand our world.
 Do not expect coding techniques in this book.